A general Bayesian bootstrap for censored data based on the beta-Stacy process: Abstract

 \section{Abstract}

 We introduce a novel procedure to perform Bayesian non-parametric inference with right-censored data, the \emph{beta-Stacy bootstrap}.
-This approximates the posterior law of summaries of the survival distribution (e.g. the mean survival time), which is often difficult in the non-parametric case.
-More precisely, our procedure approximates the joint posterior law of functionals of the beta-Stacy process, a non-parametric process prior widely used in survival analysis.
-It also represents the missing link that unifies other common Bayesian bootstraps for complete or censored data based on non-parametric priors.
+This approximates the posterior law of summaries of the survival distribution (e.g. the mean survival time).
+More precisely, our procedure approximates the joint posterior law of functionals of the beta-Stacy process, a non-parametric process prior that generalizes the Dirichlet process and that is widely used in survival analysis.
+The beta-Stacy bootstrap generalizes and unifies other common Bayesian bootstraps for complete or censored data based on non-parametric priors.
 It is defined by an exact sampling algorithm that does not require tuning of Markov Chain Monte Carlo steps.
 We illustrate the beta-Stacy bootstrap by analyzing survival data from a real clinical trial.

 \textbf{Keywords:} Censored data; Bayesian bootstrap; Bayesian non-parametric; beta-Stacy process.